-The City owns and operates a wastewater collection and treatment system (the Sewer System) that serves the City and 12 other subdivisions in a 75 square mile service area.
+The City owns and operates a wastewater collection and treatment system (the Sewer System) that serves the City and 13 other communities in a 96 square mile service area.
 The estimated replacement value of the Sewer System exceeds \$2.2 billion.
-The existing collection system consists of 678 miles of sanitary sewers, which includes local, combined, and trunk sewers.
-Over 70% by length of these sewers carry only sanitary sewage, while the remaining 30% carry both sanitary sewage and storm water in periods of wet weather.
-Approximately 60% of the sewers are over 40 years in age.
-The City, however, conducts a regular maintenance and replacement program to maintain operational efficiency of the collection system.
-The collection system also includes 33 pump stations and six retention tanks.
-In addition, the City has 361 miles of storm sewers and 309 miles of storm and combined sewer inlet lead connections.
-The sewer collection system carries sewage to the Water Reclamation Facility- the City's wastewater treatment plant- which was constructed in 1928.
+The existing collection system consists of 839 miles of sanitary sewers, which includes local and trunk sewers.
+Approximately 81% by length of these sewers carry only sanitary sewage, while the remaining 19% carry both sanitary sewage and storm water in periods of wet weather.
+Approximately 80% of the sanitary sewers are over 40 years in age.
+The City conducts a regular maintenance and replacement program to maintain operational efficiency of the collection system.
+The collection system also includes 36 sewage pump stations, 7 CSO storage basins, and 1 CSO conveyance and storage tunnel.
+In addition, the City has 364 miles of storm sewers and 137 miles of storm inlet lead connections.
+The sewer collection system carries sewage and storm water to the Water Reclamation Facility, the City's wastewater treatment plant, which was constructed in 1928.
 Over the years, the treatment plant has been continuously expanded and upgraded to meet increasing demands on the Sewer System based on increased volume and regulatory requirements.
 The existing wastewater treatment plant provides primary and advanced secondary treatment of wastewater, followed by disinfection prior to discharge into the Cuyahoga River.

 The Sewer System is operated as a self-supporting enterprise.
+Rates are set so as to provide sufficient funds for:

+- Operation

-Rates are set so as to provide sufficient funds for operation, for an adequate level of maintenance, and for debt service requirements on revenue bonds, on certain general obligation bonds or notes issued for Sewer System purposes, and on obligations to the Ohio Water Development Authority and the Ohio Public Works Commission (see Revenue Bonds and City Debt and Other Long-Term Obligations).
+- an adequate level of maintenance

+- debt service requirements on revenue bonds

+- debt service on certain general obligation bonds or notes issued for Sewer System purposes - debt service on obligations to the Ohio Water Development Authority and the Ohio Public Works Commission (see Revenue Bonds and City Debt and Other Long-Term Obligations).

 The U.S. EPA has approved the City's user charge system for Sewer System customers, both inside and outside the City.